9.c) Dominant character and Mendel's laws of heredity

 The dominant character does not destroy the recessive character in the hybrid; it merely conceals it.

-An example of the theory of Mendel on this law of heredity is given of the cross between white and grey rats:
+An example of the theory of Mendel on this law of heredity is the cross between white and grey rats:

 The first generation produces grey rats.
 The second produces one white and three grey rats.

-For an easy understanding of the law of heredity of the dominant character, only one character (mono-hybridization), has been included, but two or more (di-hybridization or poli-hybridization) can also be included and the evolutionary process would be similar, although the possible combinations would grow in geometric proportion.
+In the example of the law of heredity of the dominant character, only one character (mono-hybridization), has been included, but two or more (di-hybridization or poli-hybridization) can also happen, and the evolutionary process would be similar, although the possible combinations would grow in geometric proportion.